sfmanuel/documentation/Authentication.md

 ## Via the user interface

 To authenticate via the user interface you need to visit the [login page](/login).
 You need to enter your client name, user name, and your password.
-Optionally, you can also enter a vault token which can be used to retrieve secrets from a [Hashicorp Vault <i class="fa fa-external-link"></i>](https://www.vaultproject.io/).
+Optionally, you can also enter a vault token which can be used to retrieve secrets from a [Hashicorp Vault](https://www.vaultproject.io/){ext}.

 Additionally there is the option to choose if your login should be remembered between browser sessions.